skotak2/Review-Based-Recommendation-System/README.md

 ## Architecture

 The flow of data given a input string is explained in this section.
-The input string is passed on to pipeline which is saved on joblib [file](Docker/model_pipeline.joblib).
+The input string is passed on to the [flask](Docker/webapp.py) application to access pipeline which is saved on joblib [file](Docker/model_pipeline.joblib).
 The pipeline would return labels which is used by the lookup [file](Docker/product_lkp.pickle1) to return the ASIN IDs.
 These ASIN IDs are used to generate product URLS which is used to post the recommendations.

 ![GitHub Logo](Images/arch.JPG)